KylTan/ektas-site-info/README.md

 1. Once activated, the "Site Info" menu item will appear in the WordPress admin menu.
 2. Click on the "Site Info" menu item to view the site details.
+3. Type in the target endpoint, target site username, and a working application password (also in target site)
+4. Click send and the page should notify you if you if it was succesful.

 ## Update Notes